Skip to content

 Matching functionality.

-As an example, a contract may define how a new record is to be created through a POST request.
-The consumer would define the new information to be sent, and the expected response.
-The response may contain additional data added by the provider, such as an ID and a creation timestamp.
-The contract would define that the ID is of a specific format (e.g., an integer or a UUID), and that the creation timestamp is ISO 8601 formatted.
+For example, a contract may specify how a new record is created via a POST request.
+The consumer defines the data to send and the expected response.
+The response may include additional fields from the provider, such as an ID or creation timestamp.
+The contract can require the ID to match a specific format (e.g., integer or UUID) and the timestamp to be ISO 8601.

 Warning

 Do not import functions directly from this module.
-Instead, import the match module and use the functions from there:
+Instead, import the match module and use its functions:

 from pact import match